Collaborative Learning via Prediction Consensus: Design of trust weights

-\textbf{An alternative scheme.} Since the consensus importance weight is unknown, we cannot attain the ideal trust matrix.
-However, we found an alternative weighting scheme that achieves similar effects: we up-weight the similarity in the region where agent $j$ has more confidence, i.e., where agent $j$'s class probability assignments have lower entropy, as shown by the \highlightredtext{confidence weighting block} in equation \eqref{w-calculation-1}.
+However, the consensus importance weight in~\eqref{eq:w-ideal} can not usually be calculated and we cannot attain the ideal trust matrix.
+Therefore, we propose an alternative weighting scheme that achieves similar effects: we up-weight the similarity in the region where agent $j$ has more confidence, i.e., where agent $j$'s class probability assignments have lower entropy.
 By doing this, we encourage that the trust weights become more concentrated on themselves and helpful workers, and less concentrated on low-quality workers.
-We offer an intuition as well as justification of our\highlightredtext{confidence weighting block} in Appendix~\ref{appendix-proof-entropy-weighting}.
-Moreover, we empirically observe this trust pattern where nodes with low-quality data have the lowest column sums in Fig.~\ref{trust-mat}\subref{trust-bad-data} when equation \eqref{w-calculation-1} is used for trust weight calculation.
+We incorporate this into the trust weight calculation~\eqref{w-calculation-1} by choosing

-\textbf{In the presence of weak nodes.} It is worth noticing if agents with strong and weak (as in under-parameterization) model architectures are present, and if the off-diagonal trust matrix exhibits a pattern where strong nodes receive more trust than weak nodes, then consensus might \emph{not} happen, as we empirically observed in Section~\ref{Adaptability to varying model architectures}.
-We speculate that if a consensus solution is presumed to exist, its potential will be limited by the under-fitting of the weak nodes.
-However, strong nodes always trust strong nodes more, bringing high-quality pseudo-labels, and thus bad consensus will not happen.
-It is observed that our trust update scheme gives higher trust between the strong nodes, than from strong nodes to weak nodes, and the strong nodes have a tendency to agree on predictions of $\XSv$.
-We further refer to Appendix~\ref{polynomial-example-two-model-architectures} for empirical evidence from a toy polynomial regression example.
+where $\mathcal H$ denotes the entropy.
+We offer further intuition as well as justification of this weighting scheme in Appendix~\ref{appendix-proof-entropy-weighting}.
+Moreover, we empirically demonstrate how our choice of trust matrix leads to a low column sum for bad nodes in Section~\ref{sec:expDL}.